 provides the avenue to be more gracious, empathetic, compassionate and kind to ourselves and others

 How often and where do we teach Mindfulness?

 Mindfulness sessions take place in the classroom and are led by the class teacher.
-Each class will have a weekly session, although some classes may have more frequent shorter sessions during the week.
+Each class will have a daily 5-10 minute mindfulness session straight after lunch and some classes may plan longer sessions at other times during the week.